tonygermano/webswing-mirror/documentation/docs/app/swing.md

 `authorization`: Set authorized access to this application.
 Only users with role same as application's name can access this application.

 `isolatedFs`: If enabled, this setting will force the JFileChooser to stay inside isolated folder.
 The new isolated folder is created in `${homeDir}/upload`

+`transferDir`: If isolatedFs is enabled.
+This will be the folder on the server where the user can upload and download files from.

 `debug`: Enables remote debugging for this application.
 After the application is started with `?debugPort=8000` url parameter from browser, it will wait for remote debugger connection on port 8000